LynneDC/printf/README.md

 	Handle the following custom conversion specifiers:
 		b: the unsigned int argument is converted to binary

-3. What one has not experienced, one will never understand in print Handle the following conversion specifiers: u o
+3. What one has not experienced, one will never understand in print.
+	Handle the following conversion specifiers:
+		u
+		o